-1 Lengths in parentheses are for the original segments in the West Alternative that would be replaced by the option.
-2 The lengths for alternatives and options cited in this table include only those segments used in the calculations of average levels.
+The lengths for alternatives and options cited in this table include only those segments used in the calculations of average levels.
 The omitted segments included the Columbia River crossing and short segments where conductor locations varied over the length of the segment and/or where another line crossed the route.
 Calculations in these segments were not practical with the calculation model.
-Inclusion of these segments would not significantly change the average values of fields and corona effects along the alternatives or options.
-3 All field descriptors are distance-weighted means of the fields on or at the edge of the ROW.
-The edge-of-ROW currents and average clearances.
+Inclusion of these segments would not significantly change the average values of fields and corona effects along the route.

+All field descriptors are distance-weighted means of the fields on or at the edge of the ROW.
+The edge-of-ROW values are computed from fields on both sides of the route.
+Average electric fields are computed for maximum voltages and average clearances along the route; likewise, average magnetic fields are computed for average currents and average clearances.
 Maximum electric fields are computed for maximum voltages and minimum clearances; maximum magnetic fields are computed for maximum currents and minimum clearances.
-4 The field levels for all West options are very similar to those in the segments they would replace.
-The inclusion of one of these options would not significantly affect the overall mean field levels for the alternative.

-[°] All field descriptors are distance-weighted means of the fields on or at the edge of the ROW.
-The edge-of-ROV values are computed from fields on both sides of the route.
-Average electric fields are computed for maximum voltages and average clearances along the route; likewise, average magnetic fields are computed for average